 |About the World Recognized Permaculture Design Certificate (PDC) Course|

 |How We Deliver this Amazing Course Material (Regardless of the location)|

 Start and End Time

 Check-in and Registration is from 9:30-12:30 in the morning.
 Course starts promptly at 1:00 p.m.
-A light lunch will be available around noon.
+A light lunch will be offered around noon.

 Once the course starts we will be full-on for the entire week so arrive on the early side, get setup and relax a bit before this permaculture adventure begins.
 (More details regarding being at the course will be sent to registered students closer to the training dates.)

 7:15 – Breakfast